The Fayetteville Outer Loop west to the All American Freeway (SR 1007) was completed on December 2, 2016. 01/01/17

 The first two segments of Interstate 295 opened were the section from U.S. 401 (Ramsay Street) to River Road on June 16, 2003,2 and the section from River Road east to Interstate 95 and U.S. 13 on July 7, 2005.3 The initial segment generally served local traffic.

-The next phase of road work for Interstate 295 underway is the 6.7 mile segment from the All American Freeway south to Cliffdale Road.
-A $125.4-million contract was awarded for the project in August 2014,5 and scheduled for completion in October 2018.7 However a design change in this segment adding a $2 million tunnel to accommodate Fort Bragg military vehicles pushed the scheduled completion back to Summer or Fall 2019.9 Subsequent construction included a $85.2 million design-build contract awarded in March 2016 for I-295 south from Cliffdale Road to U.S. 401 (Raeford Road).
+The next phase of road work for Interstate 295 underway was the 6.7 mile segment (Section CB) from the All American Freeway south to Cliffdale Road (SR 1400).
+A $125.4-million contract was awarded for the project in August 2014,5 and scheduled for completion in October 2018.7 However a design change in this segment adding a $2 million tunnel to accommodate Fort Bragg military vehicles, pushed the scheduled completion back to Summer or Fall 2019.9 Section CB finally opened to motorists on November 26, 2019.

 More than $400 million was invested to complete the remainder of the loop by 2025.
 This included a budgetary allocation in 2015 to speed the time table for the start of work on the portion between Camden Road and Interstate 95 to the south by one year to 2020.7